python-kasa/python-kasa/docs/source/topics.md

 The functionality provided by all {class}`~kasa.Device` instances is (mostly) done inside separate modules.
-While the individual device-type specific classes provide an easy access for the most import features, you can also access individual modules through :attr:`kasa.SmartDevice.modules`.
+While the individual device-type specific classes provide an easy access for the most import features, you can also access individual modules through {attr}`kasa.Device.modules`.
-You can get the list of supported modules for a given device instance using :attr:`~kasa.Device.supported_modules`.
+You can get the list of supported modules for a given device instance using {attr}`~kasa.Device.supported_modules`.

 ```{note}
 If you only need some module-specific information,